 Associates of the original design team collaborated to bring to life the stunning sets by Oliver Smith and glorious costumes by Cecil Beaton.
 Contributing to the creative team are musical director Guy Simpson and Tony award winning choreographer Christopher Gattelli.
 The production also features costume recreation by John David Ridge, lighting design by Broadway and West End legend Richard Pilbrow and sound design by Michael Waters.

-The clash of cultures sparks some of the theatre’s most jubilant songs and witty dialogue.
-The triumphant score features unforgettable numbers including Wouldn’t It Be Loverly?, On The Street Where You Live, I Could Have Dance All Night and Get Me to the Church on Time.
+This beloved musical which took the world by storm, tells the tale of a Cockney flower girl named Eliza Doolittle whose world was forever changed by the brilliant and demanding phoneticist, Henry Higgins.
+The clash of cultures sparks some of theatre’s most witty dialogue and wonderful songs including Wouldn’t It Be Loverly?, On The Street Where You Live, I Could Have Danced All Night and Get Me to the Church on Time.